Display-Lab/vert-ramp-affirmation/paver_paradigm.md

 # Paver Paradigm

 Change from candidates to pavers to better model the eventual messages being generated and delivered to people.
+Pavers focus on the dispositions of a performer.
+In contrast to the candidates of the previous modeliing, do not require concatenation with template metadata.
+Instead templates support a paver in a similar fashion to how causal pathways approve a paver.
+This main difference is a one-to-many mapping between a paver and the templates that support it.

+This puts more importance on esteemer's mechanism of scoring.
+It must now score two things:

+  - Pavers
+  - Templates supporting a paver.

+In essence, this means esteemer has to choose the paver AND the template that should render it.

 ## Paver
 The annotations about a performer-measure-comparator.